Let’s Focus This Autumn on Fall Prevention

 This may be the hardest rule to apply – we are all independent!
 But if you feel unsteady, you probably are, and it’s better to ask for help to avoid a fall.
 Some of us may need a cane or walker to aid our gait and make our walks safer.
 In other cases, we may need to get stronger and more flexible to avoid balance-related falls.
 Work on stretching and exercise if you want to improve your balance.

 A great resource when it comes to regaining good balance is your physical therapist.
-We are experts in the field of helping people regain balance and helping folks to keep people all year round.
+We are experts in the field of helping people regain balance and helping folks to keep safe all year round.

 Your local physical therapist is ready to answer all your questions and find the right “balance” of activity to help prevent a fall.